jonathanpotter/k8s-mini-lab/README.md

 oc project devenablement-dev
 ```

 If you are using GitBash on Windows, the `oc` cli has a bug where it outputs your password to the terminal.
-You can avoid this with the `winpty` utility replacing the command above with `winpty oc login https://api.caas.ford.com`.
+You can avoid this with the `winpty` utility replacing the command above with `winpty oc login https://api.k8s.company.com`.

-## Review of Ford's Container Image Registry
+## Review of The Container Image Registry
-Ford's Container Image Registry is at https://registry.ford.com.
-Note that you will not have access to it until you sign up when you procure your CaaS environment.
-However, for this lab, I have already created a [container image](https://registry.ford.com/repository/jpotte46/springboot-hello-world) for you and uploaded it.
+Our Container Image Registry is at https://registry.company.com.
+Note that you will not have access to it until you sign up when you procure your K8S environment.
+However, for this lab, I have already created a [container image](https://registry.company.com/repository/jpotte46/springboot-hello-world) for you and uploaded it.
 The image contains a minimal "Hello World" web service.

 ## Exercise 4 - Create a Pod
-You will deploy the container image to CaaS using a Pod object type.
+You will deploy the container image to K8S using a Pod object type.
 Review the `pod.yaml` manifest file.

-In the `metadata` section, edit the Pod's `name` value and the `app` label value to something unique by replacing `glits` with your CDSID.
-For example, I use `name: jpotte46-pod` and `jpotte46-app`. **Save the file.**
+In the `metadata` section, edit the Pod's `name` value and the `app` label value to something unique by replacing `lab` with your ID. **Save the file.**

 ```
 # Deploy your pod.